galaxyproject/galaxykubeman-helm/README.md

 gcloud compute disks create "postgres-pd" --size 10Gi --zone "us-east1-b"
 ```

-It will take about 5 minutes for the Galaxy instance to be ready.
-It will be available at http://[galaxy-nginx service external IP]/galaxy/.

 ## Deploying a new Galaxy instance

 Once the cluster is created, you can deploy a new Galaxy instance.
 The